runningtoy/ESPresso-Scale/README.md

 **known Pitfall**
 [Repeatability](https://github.com/jousis9/ESPresso-Scale/issues/2#issue-1459375448)
-To avoid it I used an alloy beam as a carrier and glued the top part of the case on the beam
+To avoid it I used an aluminum beam as a carrier and glued the top part of the case on the beam
 <p>
 <img src="Hardware/case/images/XCut.PNG" width="350px">
 <img src="Hardware/case/images/Beam.png" width="350px">